Terms and conditions

 6.1.
 Delivery costs.
 The costs of delivery (if applicable) will be as displayed to you at the checkout stage before you place your order.

 6.2.
 Delivery of the products.
 We will deliver the products to you as soon as reasonably possible.
-All products are sent by us using Royal Mail or our specialist courier and should be delivered to you within 3-4 working days of us dispatching your order.
+All products are sent by us using Royal Mail or our specialist courier, Topspeed, and should be delivered to you within 3-4 working days of us dispatching your order.

 6.3.
 We cannot guarantee the exact time and day of delivery and recommend that you allow for up to three working days for your order to arrive once it has been processed.
 There may be additional delays in processing your order if we are waiting for your GP surgery to issue your prescription or require further information from you or your GP surgery.

-6.5.
-If you are not at home when the product is delivered.
-If no one is available at your address to take delivery and the products cannot be posted through your letterbox, Royal Mail may leave your order with a neighbour and, if that’s not possible, should leave you a note informing you of how to rearrange delivery or collect your order from a local depot.
-Further information about the ‘delivery to a neighbour’ service offered by Royal Mail and information about how you can opt-out is available on the Royal Mail website.
+6.4 If you are not at home when the product is delivered.
+If no one is available at your address to take delivery and the products cannot be posted through your letterbox, they may be left with a neighbour and, if that’s not possible, the courier should leave you a note informing you of how to rearrange delivery or collect your order from a local depot.

-6.6.
-If you do not re-arrange delivery.
-If you do not collect the products from Royal Mail or if, after a failed delivery to you, you do not re-arrange delivery or collect them from a delivery depot we will contact you for further instructions and may charge you for storage costs and any further delivery costs.
+6.5 If you do not re-arrange delivery.
+If you do not collect the products from the courier or if, after a failed delivery to you, you do not re-arrange delivery or collect them from a delivery depot we will contact you for further instructions and may charge you for storage costs and any further delivery costs.
 If, despite our reasonable efforts, we are unable to contact you or re-arrange delivery or collection we may end the contract.

-6.9.
-When you own goods.
-You own a product once we have received payment in full.
+6.8 When you own goods.
+You own a product once we have received payment in full or, if you don’t pay for your prescriptions, when the product is delivered to you.

 - deal with technical problems or make minor technical changes;